MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Control & ownership: whether you keep your data, voice, and creative authority.

-Cost-benefit: whether their promised “AI clone” advantage justifies the investment or could be achieved more cleanly using your existing workflow with me.
+Cost-benefit: whether their promised "AI clone" advantage justifies the investment or could be achieved more cleanly using your existing workflow with me.

-Once you drop the info, I’ll give you a straight-shooting assessment: where it’s hype, where it’s helpful, and whether it’s worth your energy or not.
+Once you drop the info, I'll give you a straight-shooting assessment: where it's hype, where it's helpful, and whether it's worth your energy or not.

 ---
 🐬 You said:

 well, they don't give a ton of info, of course its part of a video training - here is bottom line

 Build your AI Clone System in Just 30 Days & buy back 15+ hours A week, Guaranteed!

 More time + More Leverage = Accelerated Success

  Everything You Get With The 30 Day

 AI Advantage Bootcamp

 The Clone Builder Lab (November 13th)